15 Old Words for the Duplicitous That We Should Bring Back

 This word for describing anything duplicitous stems from the many sketchy meanings of gammon.
 Gammon and patter is criminal cant or slang.
 Gammon and spinach is horsefeathers.
 Various other meanings involve tricking, wheedling, or seducing someone, so if someone’s being twistical, they’re gammonacious.

-With roots in Old German and Old Norse, this is one of the least familiar words for the ever-familiar topic of duplicity.
+With roots in Old German and Old Norse, swikel one of the least familiar words for the ever-familiar topic of duplicity.
 You don’t hear about swikel words, deeds, and creeps anymore, which is too bad.
 There was a real ring to variations such as swikelness and swikeldom.

 Rats are among the least trusted animals, along with the stool pigeon and guttersnake.
 Since the first half of the 1900s, rat-brained has been a term for the sneaky and prevaricating, as seen in an example from William F. Fowler’s The Battle of 1933, published the following year: “The rat brained, snake-eyed rascals who conceal their rascality under the dignified expression ‘financial genius.’”

-This oddball adjective from the Dictionary of American Regional English is used in a 1938 Atlantic Monthly describing “hookem-snivey capers with public money.”
+This adjective, which dates to the late 1700s/early 1800s, is used in a 1938 Atlantic Monthly describing “hookem-snivey capers with public money.”